 Want to accelerate your career?
 Then stop neglecting your internal PR!
 Not doing your own internal PR can be incredibly costly to your career progression in a firm.
 In fact, get it wrong, and you may find yourself out of a job!
 Sounds dramatic, I know, but I have had so many clients get busy and prioritise their external marketing strategy over their internal communications, and trust me, they regretted it not long after.
 If you want to accelerate your career, you have to work on your internal communications and relationships.
 Here’s why.

 What do I mean by your internal PR?

 A partnership is a collegiate environment, often with a very loose matrix structure.
 The lines of reporting are normally dotted, and anyone in the firm can find themselves working in a client team with anyone else.
 As a result of this, your ability to progress your career and get assigned to the best clients, or delegate effectively down to your team, is driven by your reputation and profile in your firm, i.e. how well you do your own internal PR.

 When I talk about internal PR I am not talking about sucking up or schmoozing your way around a firm.
-I’m talking about making sure your internal market value is as high as it can be.
+I’m talking about ensuring your internal market value is as high as possible.

 How can you generate good internal PR?

 In my experience, firms are always stressed because they have too much client work or not enough client work.
 Consequently, everyone always maintains that they are really busy (and this is normally the case).
 People who ‘don’t take one for the team’ or are seen to not be ‘mucking in’ can start to get peoples’ backs up.
 No one is asking you to become a doormat, but do make sure that you are seen to be playing the team game.